All Things Clipart

-House housekeeper, Elizabeth Jaffray, notes in her published
+House housekeeper, makes notes in her published

-Presidency and later serve as the Chief Justice of the
+William Taft is the only man to hold both the Presidency and then later serve as the Chief Justice of the

 Admiral Jean de Laborde sinks his own French Fleet

 off the southern coast of France to keep it out of the hands of the Nazis.

 marriage license in Stratford-upon-Avon.
-Anne would
+Anne

-bear a daughter named Suzanna and a twin boy and girl.
+will bear a daughter named Suzanna and a twin boy and girl.

-1925...The Grand Ole Opry, the most popular
+1925...The Grand Ole Opry, the most popular venue for Country Western

 music, begins broadcasting live from

-1954...Nobel prize winning Physicist Enrico Fermi
+1954...Nobel prize winning Italian Physicist Enrico Fermi dies in

 United Nations votes